Coke shareholders approve executive pay, but by low margin

-* Allergan and Zeltiq announce expiration of Hart-Scott-Rodino waiting period for pending transaction

-NEW YORK/BOSTON, April 29 Coca-Cola Co's shareholders on Wednesday approved the beverage maker's pay for top executives, but by a lower-than-average margin in the face of concerns by large proxy advisers.
+NEW YORK/BOSTON Coca-Cola Co's (KO.N) shareholders on Wednesday approved the beverage maker's pay for top executives, but by a lower-than-average margin in the face of concerns by large proxy advisers.

 "We have strong support from our shareowners, including a number of our largest, for the company's compensation programs, which are performance-based and consistent with shareowners' interests," Coke said in a statement.